mikewest/mikewest.org/_posts/2008-11-21-mike-has-been-laid-off.markdown

 Teaser: Yahoo! decided to stop doing development work in it's German offices, which
     leaves me in a bit of a bind.
 I'm suddenly _incredibly_ motivated to look for new work.
 If you've got leads for me, please [drop an email (mike@mikewest.org)](mailto:mike@mikewest.org)
-Title: Has Mike been laid off?
-Yes.
-Yes he has.
 layout: post
 tags:
 - mikewest.org